Hostels in Tokyo, Japan

 What are some hostel recommendations for visiting Tokyo in April?

 April is typically quite busy in Tokyo as it is cherry blossom season.
-So, we recommend staying in a hostel a little outside of the city.
+So, we recommend staying in a hostel a little outside the city.
 Also, make sure you book hostels in advance to avoid disappointment.
 Helpful article: When to book hostels?

 What are some inexpensive places to stay in Toyko Japan?